 Kagi LLM Benchmarking Project

-Introducing the Kagi LLM Benchmarking Project, which evaluates major large language models (LLMs) on their reasoning, coding, and instruction following capabilities.
+Introducing the Kagi LLM Benchmarking Project, which evaluates major large language models (LLMs) on their reasoning, coding, and instruction-following capabilities.

-Kagi Reasoning Benchmark
+Kagi Offline Benchmark

-model | accuracy (%) | time_per_task | cost | output_tokens | tok/s | provider |
+model | %accuracy | Cost($) | time/task | tokens | TPS | provider |

 ---|---|---|---|---|---|---|